Linuxfabrik/monitoring-plugins/check-plugins/multipath/README.md

                         Example: `--expected-paths=4` on a host with two HBAs and two controllers.
 Default: None, which grades every map against the paths it currently holds.
-  -c, --critical CRIT   CRIT threshold for the percentage of the expected
-                        paths that are usable, compared as a Nagios range.
-                        Supports Nagios ranges.
-Example: `--critical=1:`
-                        alerts only once a map has no usable path left.
-                        Default: 50: (critical when half of the paths or more are gone).
   --ignore IGNORE       Any item matching this Python regex will be ignored.
                         Can be specified multiple times.
 Example:
                         `(?i)linuxfabrik` for a case-insensitive match.